-2.2 A detailed study of distribution losses has been undertaken by external consultants on the SP Manweb network.
+- 2.1 Generic loss adjustment factors are calculated for all SVA registered authorised users, and are reviewed annually. - 2.2 A detailed study of distribution losses has been undertaken by external consultants on the SP Distribution network.
 This study produced theoretical calculations of network losses based on network data such as the number and size of transformers, network lengths etc. Actual network loading data, customer numbers and load factor profiles and loss load factor profiles derived from load research and temperature data were used to determine theoretical values.
-Loss percentages are calculated for each of the four voltage levels 132kV, 33kV, HV and LV and three transformation levels 132/33kV, 33/HV and HV/LV.
-The study also identified fixed and variable losses.

-2.3 This information is used in a losses model which is populated with the metered volumes of energy per annum at the various network voltages, including the energy metered at the connection points with National Grid Electricity Transmission's system and the contribution from distributed generation within SP Manweb plc's distribution network.
+Loss percentages are calculated for each of the three voltage levels 33kV, HV and LV and two transformation levels 33/HV and HV/LV.
+The study also identified fixed and variable losses. - 2.3 This information is used in a losses model which is populated with the metered volumes of energy per annum at the various network voltages, including the energy metered at the connection points with National Grid Electricity Transmission's system and the contribution from distributed generation within SP Distribution Ltd's distribution network.